-- Development that mMaximises the quality and activation of the public realm within Mmain Streets, Streets and Llaneways and other public realm areas. - Development that mMinimises the impact of building services on the public realm.
+- Development that mAaximises the quality and activation of the public realm within Mmain Sstreets, Sstreets and Laneways and other public realm areas. - Development that mMinimises the impact of building services on the public realm.

-- Provide Development should incorporate active frontages at the ground floor where appropriate, particularly along Spencer, King, Dudley and La Trobe Streets. - In dDevelopment with more than one street frontage, vehicle access and loading bays: - should be located on the street or laneway that is lower in the street hierarchy. - where possible, should not be located on Laneways that demonstrate at least three of the following characteristics: - o a connection through a street block - o active frontages - an architectural character that provides aesthetic and spatial interest to the public realm - should minimise impacts on the pedestrian network positions entries, circulation and services to respond to the function of adjoining main streets, streets and laneways. - Locate Service and back of house areas should be located away from Mmain Streets, Streets, local streets and public spaces, or within basement or upper levels. - Co-locate service cabinets internal to loading, waste or parking areas where possible to avoid impact on the public realm. - Fine grain adaptable tenancies within the lower levels of buildings
+- Provide Development should incorporate active frontages at the ground floor where appropriate, particularly along Spencer, King, Dudley and La Trobe Streets. - In dependence of the street frontage, vehicle access and loading bays: - should be located on the street or laneway that is lower in the street hierarchy. - where possible, should not be located on Laneways that demonstrate at least three of the following characteristics: - o a connection through a street block - o active frontages - an architectural character that provides aesthetic and spatial interest to the public realm - should minimise impacts on the pedestrian network.positions entries, circulation and services to respond to the function of adjoining main streets, streets and laneways. - Locate sService and back of house areas should be located away from Mmain Sstreets, Streets, local streets and public spaces, or within basement or upper levels. - Co-locate service cabinets internal to loading, waste or parking areas where possible to avoid impact on the public realm. - Fine grain adaptable tenancies within the lower levels of buildings

-- Development to provide new, Safe, direct, attractive and convenient pedestrian and cycling connections that are appropriately spaced and where appropriate, that are aligned with other Laneways or pedestrian and cycling connections through West Melbourne on nearby sites. - New Llaneways are provided through large sites where appropriate.
+- Development to provide new, Safe, direct, attractive and convenient pedestrian and cycling connections that are appropriately spaced and where appropriate, that are aligned with other L+aneways or pedestrian and cycling connections through West Melbourne on nearby sites. - New Laneways are provided through large sites where appropriate.